What is a Digital marketing competitive analysis?

-What is competitive analysis?
-It’s important to know why your competitors are successful.
-If you don’t, then it will be difficult to match them or give yourself an edge over them.
+What is a digital marketing competitive analysis; It’s important to know why your competitors are successful.
+It will be challenging to match them or give yourself an edge over them if you don’t.

-“The value of being proactive rather than reactive in the field of competition analysis is critical to a company’s success.“
+“The value of being proactive rather than reactive in competition analysis is critical to a company’s success.“

 Why do Competitive Analysis?